 - Traumatic Brain Injury – the most common injury that results in a T-bone crash is a traumatic brain injury, which can cause permanent injuries or fatalities.

-If you suffered any of the above injuries in a side-impact crash in Georgia, please call the Law Offices of Shane Smith at 770-HURT-999 to speak with a skilled Atlanta injury lawyer for a complimentary case consultation today.
+If you suffered any of the above injuries in a side-impact crash in Georgia, please call Shane Smith Law at 770-HURT-999 to speak with a skilled Atlanta injury lawyer for a complimentary case consultation today.